A Texas Veterans Loan or Department of Veteran Affairs Mortgage has several benefits compared to conventional financing. These benefits include:

 - Texas Veteran loans can be originated under the guidelines for a VA Loan, FHA Loan or Conventional loan.
 In most cases it will be originated as a VA loan but in certain cases it may make sense to originate the loan as FHA or Conventional.

 VA eligibility is dependent on whether you are on active duty, or have been discharged from the Military.
 There are different requirements depending on how long and when you served in the Military.
-For complete details please see the Eligibility page of this website, or contact us for assistance to help determine if you are eligible.
+As long as you are otherwise eligible, and are a Veteran living in Texas then you should be eligible for the Texas Veterans program.

 With a Texas Veteran loan the answer is no, they are for home purchases only.
 However with a VA Loan the answer is yes – you can use your eligibility to re-finance your home using a VA Refinance program.